-Access the Extensions& Updates view (DXP » Extensions and Updates) and switch to the Installed page.
+Access the Extensions& Updates view (click on the control at the top-right of the workspace and choose Extensions and Updates from the menu) and switch to the Installed page.

-Click the Configure control, at the top-right of the Platform region.
+Click the button, at the top-right of the Platform region.
 This accesses the Configure Platform page, presenting the core feature set for the software - including platform extensions - and is identical in content to that found on the Select Design Functionality page of the Altium Designer Installer.